-The Michigan ACE Women’s Network will present its Distinguished Woman Leadership Awards to two people at the annual conference, set for June 5-6 in Lansing.
+The Michigan ACE Women’s Network presented its Distinguished Woman Leadership Awards to two people at the 2017 annual conference, June 5-6 in Lansing.

 This award honors Michigan women who have distinguished themselves by providing outstanding leadership to women in their institutions, in their profession and in society at large.
 It recognizes groundbreaking work on behalf of women that is outside the scope of the nominee’s formal faculty or staff responsibilities.
 Honorees have distinguished themselves as advocates for women and catalysts for change.

 Wallace was described as a fantastic mentor who challenges and supports women to perform beyond their expectations, realizing their own abilities.
-Wallace has shared her verve and talents with a wide variety of publics including women’s symposia, leadership summits, program development and community groups impacting all ages.
+Wallace has shared her verve and talents with women’s symposia, leadership summits, program development and community groups impacting all ages.
 She founded a chapter of Mothers Against Drunk Drivers (in Georgia), worked with state boards and area hospitals to convene fetal and infant mortality research in Kalamazoo at a time when the area had the highest African American infant mortality rate in the state.